 Rhynie chert with spheres up to 0.62mm, some of them arranged in a

-peculiar way which hints at a connection with a charophyte alga.
+peculiar way apparently related to a charophyte alga.

 Let us, for short, refer to the arrangement on the right of Fig.1 as

 "aliens", one of them wielding a "sabre".
 The yellow sabre seems to be a